Leekh951/Awesome-Semantic-Object-Mapping/README.md

 # Awesome Semantic-Object Mapping [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 This repository considers papers that optimize robot and object states based on Monocular, RGB-D, and LiDAR, as well as papers that perform loop closure detection through semantic scene matching.
 Here, object states typically include object pose and shape parameters.
-This repository is still under construction and will continue to be updated!
+🔥This repository is still under construction and will continue to be updated!🔥

 <!-- ## Table of Contents